support-logo

 Chatbots as virtual assistants

-Given the AI capabilities of compiling data on user preferences and activity patterns, all users can receive a truly personalized financial management experience that will allow them to achieve their financial goals, plan expenses carefully and interact with a bank more straightforwardly.
-Using chatbots is expected to save banks up to $7.3 billion worldwide by 2023, economizing 862 million work hours.
+Given the AI capabilities of compiling data on user preferences and activity patterns, all users can receive a truly personalized financial management experience that will allow them to achieve their financial goals, plan expenses carefully, and interact with a bank more straightforwardly.

 Loan underwriting

-AI is also a powerful tool for credit scoring.
-Earlier, loan application was considered for two or three weeks and took the time and effort of many different specialists.
+AI is also a powerful tool for credit scoring and financial risk management.
+Earlier, loan applications were considered for two or three weeks and took the time and effort of many different specialists.

-Now, AI solutions can assess potential borrowers in a timely fashion, at lower costs, and with better precision as it takes into account more data and, thus, more factors.
-Therefore, companies can now better understand their applicants’ creditworthiness and provide personalized loan options.
+Now, AI solutions in fintech can assess potential borrowers in a timely fashion, at lower costs, and with better precision as they take into account more data and, thus, more factors.
+Therefore, companies can now better understand their applicants’ creditworthiness, reduce default risk, and provide personalized loan options.

 Fraud Detection

-Service providers have made the security of their clients a number one priority, and AI helps them with that.
+Service providers have made the security of their clients a number one priority, and AI helps fintech companies with that.

 Financial institutions are implementing AI-based systems in record numbers, with more than $217 billion spent on AI applications that help prevent fraud and assess risks.